Simran (actress): Early life and family

-Simran was born as Rishibala Naval on 4 April 1976 to Punjabi parents in Mumbai.
-She was educated at St. Anthony's High School, Versova, Mumbai.
+Simran was born as Rishibala Naval to Punjabi parents in Mumbai, Maharashtra.
+She was educated at St. Anthony's High School in Versova, Mumbai.
+She had two sisters who were also actors, Monal (died 2002) and Jyoti.
+Simran married Deepak Bagga in 2003, and they have two sons.

-Simran married producer Deepak Bagga, her childhood friend, on 2 December 2003.
-The couple are parents to two sons.

 Career

 Debut and breakthrough (1995–1999)

-Simran made her debut in the 1995 film Sanam Harjai, the first Indian film to be shot in New Zealand.
+When Naval began her film career, Saawan Kumar Tak gave her the stage name Simran as he felt the name Rishibala sounded masculine.
+She made her debut in the 1995 film Sanam Harjai, the first Indian film to be shot in New Zealand.
 As a presenter on musical show Superhit Muqabla she was noticed by Jaya Bachchan, who cast her in ABCL's Tere Mere Sapne, in which she received praise for her performance in the song "Aankh Maarey".
 She made her debut in Malayalam cinema with 1996's Indraprastham, a movie that was unsuccessful but for which Simran received praise for her performance.
 In 1997, she made her Telugu and Kannada debuts in Abbai Gari Pelli and Simhada Mari, respectively.

 In 1997 Simran also made her Tamil debut, and rose to stardom with Once More, V.I.P. and another release, Nerrukku Ner.
 Her success in those films focused her career on the Tamil film industry.

 Simran's performance in the film Thullatha Manamum Thullum would garner her the Tamil Nadu State Film Award for Best Actress.
 Her performance in Vaalee won her the Cinema Express Award for Best Actress – Tamil.